Content Strategy: Building a Social Media Supply Chain

 Planning, organization and workflow can make all the difference.
 A key idea BRINK has brought to our work is the importance of efficiency throughout the content marketing journey.
 There are many tools out there that can be helpful to become more efficient, but it all starts with taking the right approach—we call it the social media supply chain.

 During the initial production process, the goal is to build templates and repositories of content to create an inventory of reusable assets.
 Hopefully you are working from a solid brand style guide to answer questions regarding relevancy and tone.
 If not, that’s your first step.
 From there, perform an audit of all existing content for the brand.
 This may include both on and offline materials, items like brochures and annual reports are all fair game.

 - Asset Inventory

-We used to call this step “Publishing” but in the proliferation of channels and platforms, we find Distribution to be a more suitable description of getting your content out across the Internet.
-Scheduling is important, and recently so too is the boosting or paid sponsorship of your content.
-Platforms rapidly have become pay-to-play – meaning it will cost you to get users to actually see your posts.
+We used to call this step “Publishing” but in the proliferation of channels and platforms, we find distribution to be a more suitable description of getting your content out across the Internet.
+Scheduling is important, and so too is the boosting, or paid sponsorship, of your content.
+Platforms have rapidly become pay-to-play – meaning it will cost to get users to actually see your posts.
 So, keep at it, test and measure your results.
 Publish content with the right timing, frequency, promotion and integration for conversion tracking, and reap the rewards of broader awareness and better engagement.